kerberos-io/agent/README.md

 ## Introduction

-Kerberos.io is a cutting edge video surveillance system with a strong focus on user experience, scalability, resilience, extension and integration.
+Kerberos Agent is an isolated and scalable video (surveillance) management agent with a strong focus on user experience, scalability, resilience, extension and integration.
 Kerberos.io provides different solutions, but from a high level point of view it comes into two flavours: Kerberos Agent and Kerberos Enterprise Suite.
 Bottom line Kerberos Enterprise Suite extends Kerberos Agent with additional components such as Kerberos Factory, Kerberos Vault and Kerberos Hub.

 ### Kerberos Agent